Canada

 2. Spot Some Wildlife.

 Spring is the time of the year when wildlife awakens.
-While it's very exiting to spot them, always do it from the safe distance and never ever approach or touch wild animals.
+While it's very exciting to spot them, always do it from a safe distance and never ever approach or touch wild animals.

 The largest spider I've ever seen in Canada.

-Tiny baby snapping turtle is crossing a dirt road.
-Someone could have step on it if we didn't move it off the road.
+A tiny baby snapping turtle is crossing a dirt road.
+Someone could have stepped on it if we didn't move it off the road.

 Milk snakes are soaking up sunlight after a few days of rain.
 Snakes are pretty harmless creatures, but at this moment they are even more vulnerable as they can't move fast without getting enough sun energy.

-Milk snake is not venomous, however it looks similar to a threatened Massassauga Rattlesnake that also lives in the area.
+The milk snake is not venomous, however, it looks similar to a threatened Massasauga Rattlesnake that also lives in the area.

-Garter snake (non-venomous) can be often spotted along the beaten paths.
+Garter snakes (non-venomous) can be often spotted along the beaten paths.

 Even if you're not an ornithologist or a person whose hobby is to spot birds, be sure to check the festival's schedule to find some cool activities.

-We really enjoyed the presentation about raptors by Wild Ontario from University of Guelph,
+We really enjoyed the presentation about raptors by Wild Ontario from the University of Guelph,

 From their website: Wild Ontario is a live-animal, environmental education program based at the University of Guelph in Guelph, Ontario.
 Our incredible team of staff, volunteers and animal ambassadors travels the province, spreading our love for Ontario's nature and wildlife.
 We aim to teach, entertain, inspire and motivate.
 We love what we do, and we know that you'll love it too!

-I've attended similar presentation before, but this one is by far the most interesting one.
+I've attended a similar presentation before, but this one is by far the most interesting.
 Speakers provide fun facts about their birds of prey with humour and passion.

 MacGregor Point Provincial Park stretches along the shore of Lake Huron for almost 5 km / 3 miles, so there are countless opportunities to find a deserted beach.
 At least, in the late spring / early summer.